amochohan/expauth/README.md

 ## Licence and credit

 This package is open-sourced software licensed under the MIT license.
-Many thanks to the original package upon which this was based (https://github.com/pixelfusion/ExpAuth) by PixelFusion.
+Many thanks to the original package (pixelfusion/ExpAuth) upon which this was based, by PixelFusion.